daniellytle/daniellytle.github.io/about.md

 ### "Write down three things you want to do, then do them"

 This blog is dedicated to that method of living.

+You can find more about Dave at http://www.kaliktime.com/